backtobackswe/backtobackswe-feedback/.github/ISSUE_TEMPLATE/bug_report.md

 # Back To Back SWE
 <br/> <br/>

----

-name: Bug report
-about: Create a bug report to help us improve our content.
+## Create a bug report to help us improve our content -
-title: ''
-labels: ''

----

 <!--
 Note - Any content mentioned below in `<!-- ->` blocks are just comments